• Skip to main content

 Food and Drink

 Inspired by the Fantastic Four, Cafe 4 serves Italian food, including pizza, subs, Caesar salads, and spaghetti.
-Classic comic strip characters like Beetle Bailey are features at the Comic Strip Cafe, which offers food court-style dishes with Asian, Italian, and American options.
+Classic comic strip characters like Beetle Bailey are featured at the Comic Strip Cafe, which offers food court-style dishes with Asian, Italian, and American options.

 Chill Ice Cream is a great way to cool down during the summer months with an ice cream or milkshake.
-And Captain America Diner has All American food like cheeseburgers and chicken sandwiches.
+And Captain America Diner has all-American food like cheeseburgers and chicken sandwiches.

 Port of Entry